U.S. National Parks

 Credit: Pixabay

-It’s the giving season and for those who love the outdoors, support one of the nonprofits centered around public land.
-You can donate your time or you can make a monetary donation.
-Both ways benefit the National Parks and the outdoor world.
-Some organizations help students or artists work in the national parks.
-Other organizations help purchase and preserve more land.
-All of the nonprofits help raise awareness for preservation.
+The turkey has been eaten, and the first of the decorations are up.
+Now it is time to give to a cause that is meaningful to you.
+For those who love the outdoors, support one of the nonprofits that protects public land.
+In addition to funds, you can donate your time.
+Both ways benefit the public lands of the U.S. including its National Parks and National Forests.
+Some nonprofits protect the natural world while helping students or artists work in the national parks.
+Other organizations help purchase land in peril to preserve it for future generations.
 Here are the best foundations and nonprofits that benefit the National Parks.

 National Park Service

 If you want to spend your summer in a park, the National Park Service welcomes volunteers.
 It’s an ideal way to donate your time.
-Programs are available throughout the NPS system and range for one day events to year-round programs.
+Programs are available throughout the NPS system and range from one-day events to year-round programs.

 National Parks Conservation Association